SadRick13/azure-rag-assistant/README.md

-# azure-rag-assistant
+# Azure RAG Assistant

-RAG-powered assistant that finds and summarizes papers in the domain of AI, LLMs, Cloud etc.
+This project builds a research assistant using Azure, Airflow, DBT, and OpenAI to summarize and search research papers.